 Orlando, Robert.
 Apostle Paul: A Polite Bribe.
 Eugene Ore.: Cascade Books, 2014.
 174 pp. Pb; $23.
 Link to Wipf & Stock

-There does seem to be a deep division between James as a leader of the Jerusalem church, Peter as a missionary along the fringes of Judaism and Paul, who was appointed by Jesus to go directly to the Gentiles.
-In Acts, Luke does tend to smooth over these divisions in favor of presenting the early church as more united than perhaps it really was.
-The Antioch Incident (Galatians 2), the Jerusalem Council (Acts 15) and Paul’s arrest after he returned to Jerusalem with the Collection (Acts 21:17-22:29) are all evidence of a sharp struggle between Paul and other early Christians who considered the Law as required even for Gentiles.
-This is especially a problem when Jews and Gentiles shared meals and celebrated Communion together.
+There does seem to be a deep division between James as a leader of the Jerusalem church, Peter as a missionary along the fringes of Judaism and Paul, who Jesus appointed to go directly to the Gentiles.
+In Acts, Luke tends to smooth over these divisions in favor of presenting the early church as more united than it was.
+The Antioch Incident (Galatians 2), the Jerusalem Council (Acts 15), and Paul’s arrest after he returned to Jerusalem with the Collection (Acts 21:17-22:29) are all evidence of a sharp struggle between Paul and other early Christians who considered the Law as required even for Gentiles.
+This is especially problematic when Jews and Gentiles shared meals and celebrated Communion together.

 At the heart of Orlando’s thesis is his assumption Paul needed (or wanted) approval from the original apostles.
 There are two problems with this assumption.
 Is there any evidence the original Twelve or James had an interest in appointing additional apostles?
-When Judas died he was replaced, but this is prior to Pentecost (Acts 1).
-After James the son of Zebedee is killed in Acts 12, there appears to be no effort to replace him as one of the Twelve.
-When there is need for leadership among the Hellenistic Jews in Jerusalem, they are told to appoint their own leaders (who are not called apostles, Acts 6).
-It is not as though the Twelve constitute a governing body for the church who have the authority to authorize preachers of the Gospel.
+When Judas died, he was replaced, but this was before Pentecost (Acts 1).
+After James, the son of Zebedee, is killed in Acts 12, there appears to be no effort to replace him as one of the Twelve.
+When there is a need for leadership among the Hellenistic Jews in Jerusalem, they are told to appoint their own leaders (who are not called apostles, Acts 6).
+It is not as though the Twelve constitute a governing body for the church and have the authority to authorize preachers of the Gospel.

-Orlando’s most remarkable suggestion that James and the original apostles required a monetary gift in exchange for their approval of Paul as an apostle.
-He describes this as a kind of Temple Tax imposed on Gentiles to assist the poor, James had his followers in Jerusalem (59).
-It is true James asked Paul to remember the poor, the very thing Paul was “eager to do “(Gal 2:10).
+Orlando’s most remarkable suggestion is that James and the original apostles required a monetary gift in exchange for their approval of Paul as an apostle.
+He describes this as a kind of Temple Tax imposed on Gentiles to assist the poor.
+James had his followers in Jerusalem (59).
+James indeed asked Paul to remember the poor, the very thing Paul was “eager to do “(Gal 2:10).
 It is even probably the case James understood the “poor” to be his Jerusalem church which was still living in common in anticipation of the return of Christ.
 But to describe this as a price paid for authorization to preach the Gospel to the Gentiles runs far past what the evidence could prove.
-Paul does not hurry back to Jerusalem in Acts 20-21 in order to offer a bribe to James, but to arrive on the day of Pentecost with a gift from the Gentile churches.
-He wants to evoke memories of the Day of Pentecost from Acts 2 when the Spirit of God was first poured out on the Jewish believers.
-For Paul, the Collection is a first-fruits offering from the Gentiles to those who were followers of Jesus from the beginning.
+Paul does not hurry back to Jerusalem in Acts 20-21 in order to offer a bribe to James but to arrive on the day of Pentecost with a gift from the Gentile churches.
+He wants to evoke memories of the Day of Pentecost from Acts 2, when the Spirit of God was first poured out on the Jewish believers.
+For Paul, the Collection is a first-fruit offering from the Gentiles to those who were followers of Jesus from the beginning.

-There are several bold assertions which would be hard to support from evidence.
-Orlando explains Paul’s desire to launch a final journey to Spain, the “end of the known world” as an attempt to “trigger the second coming of Christ” (84).
-For Orlando, this is in fact Paul’s motivation for dispensing with food laws and circumcision for Gentiles, God was about to “dissolve the distinctions between Jew and Greek in the Kingdom” (37).
+Several bold assertions would be hard to support from evidence.
+Orlando explains Paul’s desire to launch a final journey to Spain, the “end of the known world,” as an attempt to “trigger the second coming of Christ” (84).
+For Orlando, this is Paul’s motivation for dispensing with food laws and circumcision for Gentiles.
+God was about to “dissolve the distinctions between Jew and Greek in the Kingdom” (37).
 It would be very difficult to support this assertion from the letters of Paul or the book of Acts, and “dissolving the distinction between Jew and Gentile” is not part of any Second Temple period Jewish expectations for the coming Kingdom!
 Fourth Ezra, for example, sees no future for Gentiles in the Kingdom at all (nor for most Jews, for that matter).

-According to Orlando, Paul was dispatched to Antioch to work as a protégé under Barnabas in Antioch (35), although in Acts Barnabas seeks out Paul because Gentiles are responding to the Gospel in Antioch (Acts 11:25-26).
-For some reason Orlando omits the mission to Cypress in Acts 13.
+According to Orlando, Paul was dispatched to Antioch to work as a protégé under Barnabas in Antioch (35).
+However, in Acts, Barnabas seeks out Paul because Gentiles are responding to the Gospel in Antioch (Acts 11:25-26).
+For some reason, Orlando omits the mission to Cypress in Acts 13.
 Luke uses the symbolic miracle, Paul’s blinding of Bar-Jesus, to indicate a shift from Barnabas to Paul.
 Luke then follows that miracle with a detailed synagogue sermon which presents Paul’s understanding of what God is doing in the present age.
-Rather than focus on this data, Orlando describes a breach between Paul and Barnabas: “he’d had enough” of Paul and returned to Antioch where he eroded Paul’s relationship with the church (44).
+Rather than focus on this data, Orlando describes a breach between Paul and Barnabas: “he’d had enough” of Paul and returned to Antioch, where he eroded Paul’s relationship with the church (44).
 It is not Barnabas who leaves Paul, but John Mark.
 Paul and Barnabas continue as partners through the Jerusalem Council (Acts 15) and only split when Barnabas insists on restoring John Mark to the ministry team.

-Orlando is a film-maker and not a New Testament scholar.
-He tells the story of Paul in narrative fashion with little awareness of scholarship on Luke-Acts or Paul.
-Often his source for a particularly striking idea is not the text of the New Testament or a published commentary or monograph, but an interview from his film, A Polite Bribe.
+Orlando is a filmmaker and not a New Testament scholar.
+He tells the story of Paul in a narrative fashion with little awareness of scholarship on Luke-Acts or Paul.
+Often his source for a particularly striking idea is not the text of the New Testament or a published commentary or monograph but an interview from his film, A Polite Bribe.
 This would be unacceptable in a scholarly monograph, but since this book is a companion to the film, it is less problematic.

 One additional concern: the book seems to breathe the air of conspiracy.
-This is a byproduct of the presentation of the book as a film, since a documentary which claims to uncover some dark secret suppressed by the Church is likely to be more popular.
+This is a byproduct of the presentation of the book as a film since a documentary that claims to uncover some dark secret suppressed by the Church is likely to be more popular.
 For example, Paul’s Jewish opponents “hatch a conspiracy against him” in Corinth (73).
 This was more or less a standard Roman lawsuit and not a “conspiracy.”
-It was common problem in Roman culture and Paul treats it 1 Corinthians 6.
-Orlando detects a “shipboard conspiracy” against Paul on the trip to Jerusalem forcing them to return to shore (107).
-There is not much evidence for this in the text; Orlando does not cite the book of Acts, but rather an interview with Robert Jewett in his film.
+It was a common problem in Roman culture, and Paul treats it 1 Corinthians 6.
+Orlando detects a “shipboard conspiracy” against Paul on the trip to Jerusalem, forcing them to return to shore (107).
+There is not much evidence for this in the text; Orlando does not cite the book of Acts but rather an interview with Robert Jewett in his film.